Pour la version française, cliquez ICI

 I tried to explain the sensation to a friend, and the closest I came to expressing it correctly was by saying that it felt like I was driving in a car on a dark road with no idea where I was or where I was going, but I had the headlights on and could just see enough to stay on the road.
 I would look ahead into the little illuminated patch of ground and keep inching forward.
 My sense of time was completely altered when I was writing, a whole day could go by in what felt like an hour.
 Words gushed out of me like an open faucet.

 The next day he emailed me a television interview of the French author Patrick Mondiano.
 When asked how he wrote, he described my experience, verbatim.
-I knew in that instant that I had experienced the elusive ‘flow’.
-I had been fortunate enough to accidentally tap into what I now believe is an innate source of creativity that exists in us all.
+I knew in that instant that I had experienced ‘flow’.
+I had been fortunate enough to accidentally tap into what I now believe is an innate source of ineffable calm and clarity that exists in us all.
 From that new centered place came my creativity.
 That creativity bore my novel Gag, the SEYMOUR+ space and even the website that you are currently reading.